NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Seven Dooms for Sandpoint/Pthuminin.md

 abilities_top:
   - name: ""

-  - name: "Thoughtsense"
+  - name: "Thoughtsense 60 feet"
     desc: " (mental,occult) The gosreg senses a creature's mental essence as a precise sense with the listed range; it cannot sense mindless creatures with thoughtsense."

 abilities_mid:
   - name: ""
   - name: "Unsettled Aura"
     desc: " (aura,mental,occult) 30 feet.
 Gosregs project a field of discordant energy that unsettles the minds of thinking creatures.
-Any non-mindless creature within 30 feet of a gosreg takes a -1 status penalty to Will saves.\n[[Bestiary Effects/Effect_ Unsettled Aura|Effect: Unsettled Aura]]"
+Any non-mindless creature within 30 feet of a gosreg takes a -1 status penalty to Will saves.\n\n[[Bestiary Effects/Effect_ Unsettled Aura|Effect: Unsettled Aura]]"

 attacks:
   - name: ""